 Crafting overarching sales plans supporting business objectives requires evaluating markets, buyers, channels, and resource allocation for go-to-market entry and expansion.
 This involves:

-• Sales Channel Optimization: Deciding ideal sales models based on product complexity, customer locations, and segment preferences—whether direct sales reps, channel partners, or online e-commerce.
+- Sales Channel Optimization: Deciding ideal sales models based on product complexity, customer locations, and segment preferences—whether direct sales reps, channel partners, or online e-commerce.
+Using tools like CRM for sales reps can help streamline these processes and improve efficiency.

 Sales Process Optimization